 - Left 4 Dead features a "director AI" that spawns Infected based on how easily the players made it past the previous encounter.
 If the skirmish ends with the players healthy and having used few ammunition, the director sends in a horde.
 If the players are dying and low on ammo, the director only sends in a few.
 If you are playing on Expert and are doing poorly, it says "why aren't you dead yet?" and redoubles its efforts.
 Whimper.

 - Killing Floor, in addition to the regular difficulty levels, increases the number of specimens per wave and gives them more health depending on the number of players.

-- The Expansion Pack to Galactic Civilizations II can be set to feature massive events that intentionally destabilize the playing field from time to time to keep things interesting.
+- Galactic Civilizations II: Dread Lords: The Expansion Pack can be set to feature massive events that intentionally destabilize the playing field from time to time to keep things interesting.
 Additionally, the player can also tweak the personality, competence, and starting alignment of the factions.

 - The arcade Lethal Enforcers started with a certain amount of time a baddie took to hit you (a bit under three seconds).
 This gradually decreased over time and reset only after you took a hit.
 The upshot was that you'd have to shovel in a ton of tokens to get to the end of the game no matter how good you were.
 Lethal Enforcers 2 was even more brutal, with a shorter starting time and a much faster decrease.